Tatis Jr. feeling better, could return soon to Padres lineup

 “He’s going to have a good work day today and we’ll kind of see where it goes.
 I think everybody’s kind of expecting him to be back in the lineup in the next day or two.
 Very encouraging news,” he said.

-The sight of the electrifying 22-year-old suddenly leaving Tuesday’s game after making a backhanded play was a jolt to both the Padres, who have high expectations for this season coming off San Diego’s first playoff appearance in 14 years.
+The sight of the electrifying 22-year-old suddenly leaving Tuesday’s game after making a backhanded play was a jolt to the Padres, who have high expectations for this season coming off San Diego’s first playoff appearance in 14 years.
 Tatis has quickly become one of the faces of baseball, and last month he signed the longest deal in major league history, for 14 years and $340 million.

 Tatis fielded the ball hit by Cincinnati’s Jonathan India, made a one-hop throw to first base and then began walking off the field.
 He was met by Tingler and a trainer.
 After a few minutes in the dugout, Tatis headed toward the clubhouse accompanied by a trainer.